fmlaugust/100Devs-Homework/README.md

 # 100Devs Homework
-This is to cover my work in #100 deva
+This is to cover my work in #100 devs